xwal/awesome-stars/topics.md

 - [dcloudio/mui](https://github.com/dcloudio/mui) - 最接近原生APP体验的高性能框架
 - [youngsoft/MyLinearLayout](https://github.com/youngsoft/MyLinearLayout) - MyLayout is a powerful iOS UI framework implemented by Objective-C. It integrates the functions with Android Layout,iOS AutoLayout,SizeClass, HTML CSS float and flexbox and bootstrap.
 So you can use L
 - [Aufree/ESTMusicPlayer](https://github.com/Aufree/ESTMusicPlayer) - An elegant and simple iOS music player.
-- [ChenYilong/CYLTabBarController](https://github.com/ChenYilong/CYLTabBarController) - [EN]It is an iOS UI module library for adding animation to iOS tabbar items and icons with Lottie, and adding a bigger center UITabBar Item.
-[CN]【中国特色 TabBar】一行代码实现 Lottie 动画TabBar，支持中间带+号的TabBar样式，自
+- [ChenYilong/CYLTabBarController](https://github.com/ChenYilong/CYLTabBarController) - [EN]It is an iOS UI module library for adding animation to iOS tabbar items and icons with Lottie, Liquid Glass and adding a bigger center UITabBar Item.
+[CN]【中国特色 TabBar】一行代码实现 Lottie 动画TabBar，支持中间带
 - [tombenner/nui](https://github.com/tombenner/nui) - Style iOS apps with a stylesheet, similar to CSS
 - [jverkoey/nimbus](https://github.com/jverkoey/nimbus) - The iOS framework that grows only as fast as its documentation
 - [SnapKit/SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X